constantindjonkam/gpt-counter-pro/README.md

-# GPT Counter Chrome Extension
+# GPT Counter Chromium Extension

 This Chrome extension (works on all chromium browsers) tracks the number of requests made to specific models (`o1-preview`, `gpt-4o` and `o1-mini`) on `chatgpt.com` and displays the usage count in a popup.